travelester/site-capstone/reflections/reflection5.md

 * When planning for the capstone project, which resources were the most helpful? (i.e mentors, instructors & TAs, ideation process, pod syncs, wireframes, sprint planning, bug bash, practice demo day, etc.)
+For planning, we used our wireframes a lot since Figma generated custom css rules for button coloring among other things.
+We also used github issue tracking for keeping up with features that needed work, were in active development, or completed.